sumnerevans/sumnerevans.com/content/portfolio/index.rst

     * Implementing many of the frontend features for Connected TV planning.

 |csm|_ -- Instructor (Advanced Computer Architecture) -- Starting January 2021
-    I will be teaching *CSCI 400 Principles of Programming Languages* this coming Spring 2021 semester.
+    I will be teaching *CSCI 564 Advanced Computer Architecture* this coming Spring 2021 semester.

 |csm|_ -- Instructor (Programming Languages) -- August 2020 - December 2020
     I taught a section of *CSCI 400 Principles of Programming Languages* in